kawagita/p7zip-zhrebel/README.md

 By `uh` command, file data are not compressed but copied, and only header informations are updated.
 Headers which filename is specified at the tail of an archive name on command line are replaced in the same archive.
 However, `'*'` (in quotes) or no filename is put on the last, all directories or files are targeted.

+Never change the modification time of encrypted data by Info-ZIP or remove its data descriptor.
+If done, original file can not be extracted from an archive.
+This command asks to change such header, so that you must select to continue or not.

 **Notes**

 This command can't be used with `-u` switch.